Worldbuilding for creative writing - image shows a black and white landscape under a moonlit sky

 Explore different kinds of political structures and the effect they’ve had on different cultures.
 Look to history to help you build an interesting premise for your world.
 Asking lots of ‘what if’ questions can be especially helpful during this process.
 Research different events in world history and consider how things could’ve been different in other circumstances.

-worldbuilding for creative writing - image shows a close-up of a golden throne from an ancient civilisation
+Worldbuilding for creative writing - image shows a photo of Stonehenge

 Using real-world context as a point of reference for your worldbuilding project is very helpful.
 It also helps to ground your ideas in a setting that your audience can relate to somewhat.
 Just remember to keep your work original and not lean too heavily into reality when designing your own story world.
 Mix and match different elements from historical periods and cultures to design a unique concept for your world’s premise.